Saint Leo University named a “2015 Great College to Work For®”

-The results, released online July 21 in The Chronicle’s seventh annual report on The Academic Workplace, are based on a survey of more than 43,500 employees at 278 colleges and universities.
+The results, released online July 20 in The Chronicle’s eighth annual report on The Academic Workplace, are based on a survey of 281 colleges and universities.

-Less than a third of the 278 institutions evaluated achieved “Great College to Work For” recognition.
+In all, only 86 of the 281 institutions achieved “Great College to Work For” recognition for specific best practices and policies.
 Results are reported for small, medium, and large institutions, with Saint Leo University included among the large universities, those with 10,000 or more students.

-Saint Leo University achieved honors in 10 categories this year:
+Saint Leo University achieved honors in eight categories this year:

 - Compensation and Benefits